-95.6% of the District's operating funding is from the Ministry of Education & Child Care.
-Most of this funding is calculated based on student enrolment and certain identified special needs of those students.
-Enrolment has been increasing in the District for the last 5 years, resulting in additional operating grant revenues from the Ministry of Education.
+96% of the District's operating funding is from the Ministry of Education & Child Care.
+Most of this funding is calculated based on student enrolment and certain identified supports of those students.
+Enrolment has been increasing in the District for the last 5 years, resulting in additional operating grant revenues from the Ministry of Education & Child Care.

-The difference in Provincial Grants of \$0.79 million (0.74%) from what was budgeted was mainly due to the announcement of additional funding for Exempt compensation increases.
+The difference in Provincial Grants of \$2.16 million (1.84%) from what was budgeted was mainly due to higher than expected enrolment in online learning and inclusive education.